agera-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 For example, Participant A could have the policy that Participant B should be claimed as a `participantOf` `dataspaceA` by the issuer "gaia-x.com".

-5. Participant B extracts the identity-hub URL of participant A from a JWS obtained in previous steps.
+5. Participant B extracts the IdentityHub URL of participant A from a JWS obtained in previous steps.
 6. Participant B gets VerifiableCredentials from IdentityHub A.
 7. Participant B gets a list of JWS.
 For each JWS: